FosterSamuel/erudio/content/teaching.md

 # The Middle
 Self-learners struggle in the middle.
 The internet teems with beginner and expert material, leaving a chasm for intermediate content.

-Knowing what a learner does not know is hard.
-Assuming they know nothing or almost everything is easier. [ expand this section ]
+Teaching online is easier when you assume the learner knows nothing or almost everything.
+When attempting to teach the middle online, material is wittled smooth.
+This cuts away alternative paths and how they fit the middle.

 The teacher guides you across the middle.
-Along the way they show the true width of the middle and the what can be learned in each path.
+Along the way they show the true width of the subject and what can be learned in each path.
 The learner decides which paths to take, saving time and focus.

-# Pushing Self-learning
+# New Approach
 Traditional teaching trickles the subject down to the student.
-Mandatory readings increase the transfer rate.
-Exams monitor the transfer and promise an accurate reading.
+Mandatory readings grow the transfer rate.
+Exams monitor the transfer with promises of an accurate reading.

-*[ . . . will be continued. ]*
+The current model proved itself.
+Information evolved, however, to be always available.
+A gap separates students who expand their learning with the internet.
+The divide will grow.

+I propose teaching adapt by focusing on its inherent strengths.